sweet-delights/hybrid-platforms-conductor/README.md

                                          -b PLATFORM_NAME,                Select hosts belonging to a given platform name.
 Available platforms are: ansible-repo, chef-repo (can be used several times)
                                              --hosts-platform
                                          -l, --hosts-list LIST_NAME       Select hosts defined in a hosts list (can be used several times)
-                                         -n, --host-name HOST_NAME        Select a specific host.
-Can be a regular expression if used with enclosing "/" characters. (can be used several times)
+                                         -n, --node NODE                  Select a specific node.
+Can be a regular expression to select several nodes if used with enclosing "/" characters. (can be used several times).
     -k, --skip-run                   Skip the actual gathering of JSON node files.
 If set, the current files in nodes_json will be used.
     -p, --output FORMAT:FILE_NAME    Specify a format and file name.
 Can be used several times.
 FORMAT can be one of graphviz, json, svg.
 Ex.: graphviz:graph.gv
     -T, --to HOSTS_OPTIONS           Specify options for the set of nodes to get to (enclose them with "").
 Default: all nodes.
 HOSTS_OPTIONS follows the following: